 - Credit History - Have you had credit for many years, or for a short time?

-- History of Payments - Have you paid more than 30 days late?
+- Late Payments - Have you paid more than 30 days late?

-- Credit Card Balances - How many accounts do you hold, and how much do you owe?
+- Credit Card Balances - How many accounts do you hold, and how much do you owe on them?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Raising your FICO score

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
-So called "credit repair" companies advertise quick fixes, but the score is based on your lifelong credit history, so you can't turn it around right away.
-You should appeal for the credit agency to remove any incorrect reporting on your credit report, which is the only way to quickly improve your credit score.
+Because the credit score is based on your lifelong credit history, it's very hard to change it quickly.
+You must remove any incorrect reporting on your credit report; this is really the only "quick fix" for credit problems.

-Before you can improve your credit score, you have to get your score and make certain that the credit reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that offered the first FICO score, offers scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
-Also available are helpful information and tools that can help you improve your FICO score.
+Before you can improve your credit score, you have to know your score and make sure that the reports from each reporting agency are correct.
+Fair Isaac, the company that offered the first FICO credit score, offers scores on its website: myFICO.com.
+For a reasonable fee, you can get your FICO score from all three agencies, along with your credit report.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.
+You can get a federally-mandated free credit report once a year from all three agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.